GoogleCloudPlatform/tensorflow-without-a-phd/README_BATCHNORM.md

 - [tf.layers.batch_normalization](https://www.tensorflow.org/api_docs/python/tf/layers/batch_normalization)

 #### Low-level Tensorflow
-The low-level tf.nn.batch_normalization function does very little, basically just takes your inputs, subtracts the average and divides by the variance that you pass in.
+The low-level tf.nn.batch_normalization function takes your inputs, subtracts the average and divides by the variance that you pass in.
 It is up to you to compute both the batch statistics (average and variance of neuron outputs across a batch) and their moving averages across multiple batches and use them apropriately at trainig and test time.
 It is also up to you to compute your batch statistics